 How DoorDash driver pay works

-• Base pay — DoorDash’s per-delivery base, set algorithmically based on time, distance, and order desirability.
+• Base pay — DoorDash's per-delivery base, calculated by their algorithm.

-• Promotions — Peak Pay (extra per-delivery during high-demand windows), Dasher Challenges (bonus for completing X deliveries in Y time), and other limited-time incentives.
+• Promotions — Peak Pay (extra per-delivery during high-demand windows), Dasher Challenges (bonus for completing certain milestones), and other limited-time incentives.

 You can get paid three ways:

-• Weekly direct deposit (default) — every Monday for the prior week’s earnings.
+• Weekly direct deposit (default) — paid every Monday for the prior week's earnings.

-• Fast Pay — cash out daily after completing 25 deliveries and dashing for 2+ weeks.
+• Fast Pay — cash out daily.
 Fees apply.

-• DasherDirect — Dasher-exclusive debit card with instant access to earnings after every delivery, plus cashback on gas.
+• DasherDirect — a Dasher-exclusive debit card with instant access to earnings after deliveries, plus cashback on gas.
 Subject to approval.

 Earn more per order as compared to restaurant orders.
 Actual earnings may differ and depend on factors like number of deliveries you accept and complete, time of day, location, and any costs.
 Hourly pay is calculated using average Dasher payouts while on a delivery (from the time you accept an order until the time you drop it off) over a 90 day period and includes compensation from tips, peak pay, and other incentives.